salilab/saliweb/doc/frontend.rst

 framework as a message to the user asking them to fix the problem and resubmit.
-(If some kind of internal error occurs, such as a file write failure, in this or any other method, the user will see an error page and the server admin will be notified to fix the problem.)
+(If some kind of internal error occurs, such as a file write failure, in this or any other method, the user will see an error page and the server admin will be notified by email to fix the problem.)

 To submit the job, first create a :class:`saliweb.frontend.IncomingJob` object, which also creates a new directory for the job files.
 Put all